cedricchevalier19/dotemacs/doc/content/post/latex_export.md

 ## Using modern-cv {#using-modern-cv}

 [moderncv](https://www.ctan.org/tex-archive/macros/latex/contrib/moderncv) is a standard \\(\LaTeX\\) package that you can find in many of your latex distributions.
-For I maintain for personal purposes a fork of it to better work with my use case at <https://github.com/Titan-C/moderncv.git>
+I maintain a fork of it, to work with my use case at
-Feel free to use any or even your personal fork for your desired use case.
+<https://github.com/Titan-C/moderncv.git> Feel free to use any or even your
+personal fork for your desired use case.

 To configure the export for moderncv you need the addition options in your org file.